Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 How the Heating Element Works

-The ice maker mold in the RF28F5001SR includes an electric heating element that briefly warms the bottom of the mold to help release the frozen ice cubes.
-This heating cycle is crucial for ice ejection.
-However, if the heater stays on too long or cycles too frequently, it will melt the ice, causing wet, mushy cubes and water to accumulate in the bin.
+The ice maker mold in the RF28F5001SR includes an electric heating element that briefly warms the bottom of the mold to help release frozen ice cubes.
+This heating cycle is critical for ice ejection.
+However, if the heater stays on for too long or cycles too frequently, it will melt the ice, leading to wet, mushy cubes and water accumulation in the bin.

 Condensation from the Heater

 During the heating cycle, condensation naturally forms on the cold surfaces of the ice maker cavity in your RF28F5001SR.
 This moisture is normal and should drain away.
 However, if the defrost drain or ice maker drain is blocked, this condensation will accumulate as liquid water.
-The mold heater itself doesn’t leak water—rather, it creates the conditions for condensation that may not properly drain if the drainage system is compromised.
+The mold heater itself doesn’t leak water; rather, it creates conditions for condensation that may not drain properly if the drainage system is compromised.

 Testing the Heater Element